RubyMetric/rbenv-for-windows/README.md

 4. Other ways including `scoop`
 5. ...

 We place a MSYS2 beside all Rubies, so every Ruby can share it.
-Hence I call this MSYS2 **The shared MSYS2**.
+Hence I call this MSYS2 **the shared MSYS2**.

 <br>

 > Q: If `rbenv global system`, shims have changed, am I still using the shared MSYS2 ?

-A: No, it won't use the shared MSYS2, instead it will search the order for its own MSYS2.
+No, it won't use the shared MSYS2, instead it will search the order for its own MSYS2.

 E.g. if your system ruby is installed in `C:\Rubyx31-64`, it will search MSYS2 via